A complete guide to AQA A-Level Psychology

 Paper 1: Introductory topics

-Paper 1 covers the four foundation topics: Social influence (conformity, obedience and resistance to social influence), memory (the multi-store model, working memory, eyewitness testimony), attachment (Bowlby's theory, the Strange Situation, Romanian orphan studies) and psychopathology (definitions of abnormality, OCD, depression and phobias).
+Paper 1 covers the four foundation topics: Social influence (conformity, obedience and resistance to social influence), memory (the multi-store model, working memory, eyewitness testimony), attachment (Bowlby's theory, the Strange Situation, the Romanian orphan / English and Romanian Adoptees project), and a fourth topic that depends on which spec version you're sitting.
+For 2026 exams the fourth topic is Psychopathology (definitions of abnormality, OCD, depression and phobias, plus their treatments).
+For 2027 onwards, this is renamed Clinical Psychology and Mental Health under the updated spec, with broadly similar but reorganised content.

 Each section follows the same structure: A few short structured questions, an applied scenario, and a 16-mark essay.
 The essays are predictable – they tend to ask for an evaluation of a theory, model or named study.
 Strong essays cite specific studies (Asch, Milgram, Baddeley, Ainsworth, Beck, Ellis) with the dates and findings.

 Exam tip for Paper 1 Attachment essays in particular reward named studies.
-"Bowlby argued infants form a primary attachment" scores at level 2.
-"Bowlby (1969) argued infants form a primary attachment by 6 months, supported by Schaffer and Emerson (1964) who found..." scores at level 4.
+Mark schemes credit specific researcher names and dates.
+The more precise your evidence – "Bowlby (1969)... supported by Schaffer and Emerson (1964) who found..." – the higher up the level descriptors you sit.
 Build a one-page study list per topic with dates and findings.

 Paper 2: Psychology in context